iitmbsc-student-projects/discourse-viz/README.md

 - So we finally have two types of scores for each user: the "unnormalized" score and the "log-normalized" score.

 # Visualizations used
 - For each course, we have identified **top-5 active users** based on the z-scores of the **log-normalized data**.
 This will be rendered on the course-specific page.
+The visualization used is a stacked bar chart showing the individual metrics of the active users in a single chart.
 - For the home page, we have identified **top-10 active users** based on the "unnormalized" z-scores of the overall discourse data.
+Here we have created seperate bar charts for each feature because the scale of the features vary significantly.

+## Contact

+For any questions or inquiries, please contact Shubham Gattani (21f3002082@ds.study.iitm.ac.in).